Govt waives late fee for delayed filing of March, April GSTR-3B, tax payment | Business

-The government has waived the late fee on delayed filing of monthly return GSTR-3B and tax payment for March and April and also cut the interest rate for late filers.
+The government has waived late fee for delayed filing of monthly return GSTR-3B and tax payment for the months of March and April and also reduced interest rate for late filers.

+The Finance Ministry in a statement said it has provided several relief measures in view of the challenges faced by taxpayers in meeting the statutory and regulatory compliances under the Goods & Services Tax (GST) law due to the outbreak of the second wave of COVID-19 pandemic.

-While those with a turnover up to Rs 5 crore in the preceding financial year have 30 days more time from their original due date for filing 3B returns for March and April, with a late fee waiver.
-The interest rate would be 'Nil' for the first 15 days, post which it would be 9 percent.
-After 30 days, an 18 percent interest would be levied.
+Businesses with turnover of up to Rs 5 crore in the preceding financial year, have 30 days more time from their original due date for filing 3B returns for March and April, with late fee waiver.
+Interest rate would be 'Nil' for the first 15 days, post which it would be a concessional 9 per cent rate.
+After 30 days, the normal 18 per cent interest would be levied.

 The Central Board of Indirect Taxes and Customs (CBIC) on May 1 issued the notification, saying that these relaxations come into effect from April 18.